MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/modern-iframe-optimization.md

 - **Improvement opportunities (yellow)**: The page contains **one or two** web parts using iFrames
 - **Attention required (red)**: The page contains **three or more** web parts using iFrames

-The baseline metric is the same for modern and classic pages.
+If the **Web parts using iFrames detected** result appears in either the **Improvement opportunities** or **Attention required)** section of the results, you can click the result to see the web parts that contain iFrames.

 ![Page Diagnostic Tool results](media/modern-portal-optimization/pagediag-iframe-yellow.png)

-If the **Web parts using iFrames detected** result appears in either the **Improvement opportunities** or **Attention required)** section of the results, you can click the result to see the web parts that contain iFrames.

 ## Remediate iFrame performance issues